awsdocs/aws-cloud9-user-guide/doc_source/sample-codecommit.rst

 .. code-block:: sh

-   aws iam attach-group-policy --group-name GROUP_NAME --policy-arn POLICY_ARN
+   aws iam attach-group-policy --group-name MyGroup --policy-arn POLICY_ARN

-In the preceding command, replace :code:`GROUP_NAME` with the name of the group.
+In the preceding command, replace :code:`MyGroup` with the name of the group.
 Replace :code:`POLICY_ARN` with the ARN of the AWS managed policy, as follows:

 * :code:`arn:aws:iam::aws:policy/AWSCodeCommitPowerUser` for access to all of the functionality of |ACC| and repository-related resources, except it does not allow deletion of |ACC| repositories or create or delete repository-related resources in other AWS services, such as |CWElong|.